-Frontal Suction Methods create flows that block and reverse escaping flows near surfaces.
-For this purpose, a vortex flow or a circular shear flow is created near to a wall (first image).
-This creates a “dynamical frontal” flow that reaches also into the free space (second image).
+The frontal suction methods create flows that block and reverse escaping flows near surfaces.
+A vortex flow or a circular shear flow is created near to a wall.
+This creates a “dynamical frontal” flow that reaches also into the free space.
 Polluted gas flows - especially of high velocity - are stopped and transported towards the suction openings.
 There are three methods to create and to adjust frontal flows.

 Innovations & Advantages

 - less suction volume flow

 - this creates a) less energy costs b) smaller suction pipe diameters

 - possibilities to develop new suction devices and gadgets